awsdocs/amazon-ec2-user-guide/doc_source/spot-interruptions.md

 # Spot Instance interruptions<a name="spot-interruptions"></a>

 You can launch Spot Instances on spare EC2 capacity for steep discounts in exchange for returning them when Amazon EC2 needs the capacity back\.
-When Amazon EC2 reclaims a Spot Instances, we call this event a *Spot Instance interruption*\.
+When Amazon EC2 reclaims a Spot Instance, we call this event a *Spot Instance interruption*\.

 Demand for Spot Instances can vary significantly from moment to moment, and the availability of Spot Instances can also vary significantly depending on how many unused EC2 instances are available\.
 It is always possible that your Spot Instance might be interrupted\.
 Therefore, you must ensure that your application is prepared for a Spot Instance interruption\.